What Is a Configuration Item (CI)? Definition, Examples & CMDB Guide

 Stale CI records also undermine root-cause analysis.
 Teams waste time chasing the wrong dependencies and miss the actual failure point.
 Over time, trust in the CMDB erodes, and teams fall back on tribal knowledge and spreadsheets, which only makes the problem worse.

-Automated IT discovery solves this by running recurring scheduled scans that keep CI records current.
-Instead of relying on manual updates, tools like Virima continuously reconcile what’s actually running against what’s recorded in the CMDB.
+Automated IT discovery solves this by running recurring scheduled scans that continuously reconcile what is actually running against what is recorded in the CMDB.
+Instead of relying on manual updates, tools like Virima populate CI records from discovery-sourced CMDB data, so the record reflects the live environment.

 Reducing downtime during outages: incident management

 The IT team used the CMDB to identify all dependent CIs: EHR application servers, database clusters, and network gateways.
 They quickly found that the database cluster supporting multiple clinical systems was near capacity.
+Using Virima, the team identified 12 servers supporting the application, far more than the four the vendor had documented.
+Resources were reallocated quickly, and the CMDB was updated with incident and corrective actions.

 By maintaining accurate CI relationships, HealthSure resolved the outage in under 45 minutes.